mysociety/alaveteli/doc/manual/docs/installing/manual_install.md

 The `ugly` format uses simple variable substitution.
 A variable looks like `!!(*= $this *)!!`.
 The variables are:

-* `vhost`: part of the path to the directory where the software is served from.
-In the mySociety files, it usually comes as `/data/vhost/!!(*= $vhost *)!!` -- you should replace that whole port with a path to the directory where your Alaveteli software installation lives, e.g. `/var/www/`
 * `vhost_dir`: the entire path to the directory where the software is served from. -- you should replace this with a path to the directory where your Alaveteli software installation lives,